 Jagan Narayan Temple (destroyed in earthquake):

-The second major temple to collapse in the 2015 earthquake was once the largest and built in 1566.
+The second major temple to collapse in the 2015 earthquake was once the oldest in the square and was built in 1566.
 It used to be used for political speeches.
 Again, full descriptions are in my guidebooks at the bottom of this page.

 One of the most remarkable stone temples ever built only took six